cloudify-community/blueprint-examples/azure-example-network/README.md

   * `location`: Any valid Azure location, such as `eastus`.

 **You may override the secrets' values via deployment inputs when you create the deployment.**

-## Installation

-1. On your Cloudify Manager, navigate to `Local Blueprints` and select `Upload`.
-[Right-click and copy URL](https://github.com/cloudify-community/blueprint-examples/archive/master.zip).
-Paste where it says `Enter blueprint url`.
-Provide a blueprint name, such as `azure-example-blueprint` in the field labeled `blueprint name`.
-Select `azure-example-network/blueprint.yaml` from `Blueprint filename` menu.

-1. After the new blueprint has been created, click the `Deploy` button.

-1. Navigate to `Deployments`, find your new deployment, select `Install` from the `workflow`'s menu. _Reminder, at this stage, you may provide your own values for any of the default `deployment inputs`._

-## Uninstallation

-Navigate to the deployment and select `Uninstall`.
-When the uninstall workflow is finished, select `Delete deployment`.